nck974/unified-shell/powershell.md

     1. Go to releases.
     1. Download and install the latest `.msixbundle`.

-1. Install a font that supports the Nerd Font Symbols, for example the [Cascadia Code|Mono NF](https://github.com/microsoft/cascadia-code) or DejaVuSans:
+1. Install a font that supports the Nerd Font Symbols, for example the [Cascadia Code|Mono NF](https://github.com/microsoft/cascadia-code) or DejaVuSans (This step is not needed in `windows 11`):

     1. Download the [Font Patcher](https://www.nerdfonts.com/).
     1. Extract it.